thasso/pyjip/docs/source/tools_and_pipelines.rst

 the last line of the script.
 This line enables the stream dispatching.
 If you remove it, your pipeline will still work, but the producer and the consumer jobs will no longer run in parallel.
-Without the last line, first the producer will be executed and it's output will be written to `producer_out.txt`.
+Without the last line, first the producer will be executed and its output will be written to `producer_out.txt`.
 Then the two consumer jobs will execute (potentially in parallel) and operate on the output file.
-If you decide you don't need the `producer_out.txt` file, you can simply remove it from the producer definition.
-In that case you will end up again with a pipeline structure that executes a single job and all data is streamed.
+If you decide that you don't need the `producer_out.txt` file, you can simply remove it from the producer definition.
+In that case you will end up again with a pipeline structure that executes a single job and all data will be streamed.
 In this case you don't even need the last line, the streaming dependency is implicit.